Hewlett-Packard to cut 5,000 more jobs

-The company said in a regulatory filing on Monday that it would record a charge of $4.1 billion in 2014, up from its prior estimate of $3.6 billion. (r.reuters.com/kyf75v)
+The company said in a regulatory filing on Monday that it would record a charge of $4.1 billion in 2014, up from its prior estimate of $3.6 billion. ()

 HP is striving to get back to growth through job cuts and focusing on businesses with longer-term potential such as enterprise services.